 Frank splits his time between his role as Board Member of the international Child and Youth Care Certification Board and facilitating growth for the hundreds of CYCs who engage in learning programs offered by the Academy for Competent Youth Work.
 Frank is the Academy’s Executive Director, author of the Child and Youth Care: Foundations Course, and co-author of the Youth Thrive: Protective and Promotive Factors for Healthy Development and Well-Being training.
 Frank is also the Executive Director of the CYC Certification Institute.

-Frank serves on the boards of the Association for Child and Youth Care Practice (2nd Vice President) and the Texas Youth and Child Care Worker Association (Treasurer).
+Frank serves on the boards of CYCCB and Global Support for Kids.
 He is a frequent speaker at conferences, facilitates challenge course adventure activities, and thoroughly enjoys being in the world as a professional Child and Youth Care Practitioner.

 Indiana University School of Public Health-Bloomington

 Chair, CYCCB Higher Education Committee

 Past Chair, CYCCB Research Committee

 Dr. Getz is committed to supporting the professionalization of youth work in the U.S. She led the development of the IU APHS major and minor in youth development, actively engages in efforts to support national certification through the Child and Youth Care Certification Board, and works to support awareness of issues critical to protecting child safety.

 Deb has engaged in curriculum development, design, delivery, and evaluation on a wide variety of topics in youth development, child protection, personal financial education, and community engagement.
 She is particularly passionate about educating youth workers and the public about child exploitation and human trafficking prevention and identification.